sravanneeli/Bernoulli-and-Binomial-Distribution/README.md

 * Install the required python libraries using requirements.txt
 * To create separate conda environment use requirements.yaml file
 * To start the web app `streamlit run Bernoulli_and_Binomial.py`
+* The app is deployed in heroku please visit and checkout